danhendersonede/daniel.hendersonede.com/content/post/sorry-its-a-little-empty-here.md

 ## Why a new site?

-These last three years at CVS Health, I've made so much progress in creating accessible design systems and innovating upon accessibility annotations.
+In these last three years at CVS Health, I've made so much progress in creating accessible design systems and innovating upon accessibility annotations.

 I want to share all that fun knowledge and learnings so it can help you and the people who use your stuff.